April Media: Claims and responses

 Some of the media accused of making distorted reports have given replies.
 CNN made a formal response to the charges of the cropping of cover pictures and mismatching captions, but asserted that the selection of material was "appropriate for the editorial context, and will not cause any confusion".
 Der Spiegel mentioned the site in an editorial, where it referred to the argument over the credibility of Western media on this particular issue with the headline "the war over words".
 Der Spiegel however refused to respond to the charges made, implying that the site is part of "Chinese propaganda".
 They also blamed the Chinese government's media control policy, saying that it forces the media to turn to "hard to confirm" evidence and "increases the risk of making mistakes and errors", which in turn "makes it easier for the Chinese authorities to accuse them".

-This site first received global attention in the PRC Foreign Ministry spokesperson Qin Gang's regular press conference on 27 March 2008 when he was asked to comment on the website.
+This site first received global attention in the PRC Foreign Ministry spokesman Qin Gang's regular press conference on 27 March 2008 when he was asked to comment on the website.
 One journalist put forward a question whether the Chinese government had financed or supported the Anti-CNN website.
 Qin Gang's response was that "It is the irresponsible and unethical reports that infuriated our people to voice voluntarily their condemnation and criticism."

-Blocked by the Computer System of the United Nations
+Access to the site was reportedly blocked within the United Nations.

-On April 10, 2008, the Computer System of the United Nations blocked the access to Anti-CNN.
-People inside the UN who attempt to visit the website will receive a message from the "ICT Security Unit".